edelprior/GenerativeCoding/01_Color/01_02/README.md

-# Colors in a Grid
+# Color spectrum in a Grid

 A 2D grid with 'rects' on the X and Y axis needs to be drawn, 500 Width, 500 height.